LaFriska/sugar-isa/specifications.md

 ```
 goto lr;
-ret;        //These instructions do the same thing.
+return;        //These instructions do the same thing.
 ```

 If multiple function calls are chained in one another, it is often necessary to push the link register onto the stack,